SSWConsulting/SSW.Rules.Content/rules/craft-and-deliver-engaging-presentations/rule.md

 :::

-2.Make the effort to be understood, speak clearly & check for understanding as you go along, even if you can’t hear the audience.
+2. Make the effort to be understood, speak clearly & check for understanding as you go along, even if you can’t hear the audience.
 For more information about identifying your audience knowledge level, see:
 <https://www.linkedin.com/learning/creating-and-giving-business-presentations/identify-your-audience-s-knowledge-level>

-3.Gain repeated exposure to high pressure situations - staying cool & dealing with problems as they arise without derailing yourself or the audience.
+3. Gain repeated exposure to high pressure situations - staying cool & dealing with problems as they arise without derailing yourself or the audience.

 ![](picture3.jpg)